alexin/hector/README.md

 Compiler for training purposes.

 # Notes
-Hector allows declarations at any time, but C does not.
+- Hector allows declarations at any time, but C does not.
 A possible solution would use a mix of global and local variables and functions to maintain the semantic meaning of the original statements.
   Break down the statements into blocks, each with their own local assignments.
+- Transform points and vector differently.
+- INTLIT inside a MATRIXLIT can't be negative.